xhayper/Animator/README.md

 Animator.IsPlaying -- Is the animation playing?
 Animator.Length -- Animation Length
 Animator.Speed -- Playback Speed
-Animator.Player -- The player that the animator is assigned to
+Animator.Character -- The Character that the animator is assigned to

 -- Signals --